boktavec/projects/JavaScript/OwlBox/README.txt

-- Map is set up to read through an array of coordinates saved in another js (mapdata.js).
+- Map is set up to read through an array of coordinates saved in another js (mapdata.js) as well as read in data from outside the server through sockets.
-- mapdata.js is not included in this but can easily be created or you can put your array of coordinates within the map.js instead.
+- Data is brought into the server and then filtered and sent to the correct socket room.
 - Loop through array changing the position of the marker with the coordinates of the array.
 - Put the marker setting statement  in a set timeout function within the loop in order to delay the loop output of each set of coordinate to simulate real time mapping.